 All the equity category groups (and allocation) sustained outflows in April on the heels of weak U.S. corporate earnings and a disappointing employment report, which fueled concerns that the U.S. economy might be losing momentum.
 Active equity funds once again bore the brunt of these outflows; all flows into passive equity funds were positive, although not large enough to drag the overall flows into positive territory.

-Alina Lamy does not own shares in any of the securities mentioned above.
+Alina Lamy does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.